sdingcn/closure/README.md

 The goals of this project are to experiment with language features and to demonstrate the implementation of interpreters.

+One design goal of ExprScript is to use a small language core to implement/simulate many language features.
 Object-oriented programming ([test/oop.expr](test/oop.expr))
 can be implemented using closures and dynamically scoped variables.
 Coroutines ([test/coroutines.expr](test/coroutines.expr))